minprog/prog-project/info/20 Requirements.md

 - Your app must work within the simulator; you need not test it on actual hardware.

-- You must include your name in a comment atop every Swift source file in the project.
+- You must include your name in a comment atop every source file in the project (unless re-using a source file from another project).

 ### Web based visualization